SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ::: email-content

 ### Hi Bob,
-Hi Bob,

-I couldn’t find a camera so I haven’t taken the photo
+I couldn’t find a camera so I haven’t taken the photo.

 Jason
 :::